ComputerEnterprisesInc/github-copilot-fundamentals-102/lab-handouts/lab02.md

 2. Open the GitHub Copilot Chat extension and chain prompts with the following prompts:

   a.
-Use the /explain command to explain the code --> `/explain the code in diophantine_equation.py`
+Use the /explain command to explain the code --> `/explain explain the selected code`

   b.
 Ask GitHub Copilot to answer questions about documentation --> `What are the best practices for markdown documentation?`

   c.
-Create documentation for the diophantine_equation Python program --> `Generate documentation for diophantine_equation.py`
+Create documentation for the diophantine_equation Python program --> `Generate documentation for the selected code`

   d.
 Reprompt GitHub Copilot Chat to add in any missing pieces that were mentioned in 2b